 The door in his room is opened by some kid who looks too young to be at varsity.
 "Is Sbani here?"
 I say when the little bugger stares at me instead of letting me in.

-"Errrrr no, this is my room, "he says,

-That's impossible; this was supposed to be his res throughout his stay at university.
+"Errrrrr no, this is my room, "he says, That's impossible; this was supposed to be his res throughout his stay at university.
 "Do you know what happened to the person who used to live here," I say.
 His eyeballs are still all out.

-"He graduated, "he says.
+"He graduated, "he people from last year, "he says.
+This is weird.